archkatas-team-oreilly-21/solution/README.md

 Major issues identified by quick analysis are following in an descending order of importance:

- - Inability of existing technical infrastructure to accommodate current load and things getting worth during spikes of customer activity, resulting in low customer satisfaction.
+ - Inability of existing technical infrastructure to accommodate current load and things getting worse during spikes of customer activity, resulting in low customer satisfaction.
  - Failing business processes, e.g. inadequate matchmaking of skills to problems leading to wasted time, resources and business opportunities.
  - It is hard to identify and eliminate system bugs due to lack of overall system transparency and poor ticket lifecycle management.